Jacob Hamblin: Early life and family

-Conversion to Mormonism and migration west
+Conversion to the LDS Church and migration west

 As an adult, Hamblin and his family lived in Spring Prairie, Wisconsin.
 Hamblin was injured and thought he would die of his wound.
 Hamblin prayed that if he survived, he would serve God the rest of his life.
 Soon after, a woman knocked on his door who said she had felt called to go to his house.
 A nurse, she had the medicines and poultices needed, and helped heal Hamblin's wound and saved his life.

-From then on Hamblin turned to God.
-In 1842, he and his children converted to Mormonism.
-They moved from Wisconsin to Nauvoo, Illinois, where the Latter Day Saints had gathered.

-After Joseph Smith's death, Hamblin witnessed the succession crisis among the Mormons.
-He became a supporter of Brigham Young for the leadership of the church and, with the majority of its members, affiliated himself with the LDS Church.
-In his memoir, Hamblin wrote of the moment he decided to support Young:
+Hamblin felt Mrs. Campbell, the tall white Nordic looking nurse, was sent to him from God (see autobiography of Jacob Hamblin, "My Life with the Indians").
+Note that the first nine pages of Hamblin's autobiography "My Life with the Indians," were omitted in later reprints, so Mormon readers wouldn't know about the beautiful tall white nurse that appeared in Spring Prairie, Wisconsin in 1842, long before Hamblin had any neighbors, there were no nurses within miles of Spring Prairie in 1842.